8th February 2026, by Lottie Woodrow | Read time: 6 minutes

-Whether you’re looking to eat a little healthier or want to add some variation into your diet, we’ve scoured the web and rounded up twelve of the best healthy cookbooks.
+Whether you’re looking to eat a little healthier or want to add some variation to your diet, we’ve scoured the web and rounded up twelve of the best healthy cookbooks.
+From Rachel Ama’s one-pot wonder recipes to the batch-cooking saviour Joe Wicks’ family recipe guide to the gut health cookbook from the Macfarlane twins, here are our favourites.

 Who said cooking healthy food had to be complicated and boring?
 Rewriting what it means to be vegan is Rachel Ama, the chef, YouTuber and blogger from north London.
-In her latest cookbook, One Pot: Three Ways, you’ll find Rachel sharing easy, healthy and flavour-packed recipes that are simple to cook up.
+In her cookbook, One Pot: Three Ways, you’ll find Rachel sharing easy, healthy and flavour-packed recipes that are simple to cook up.

 Perfect for those who love to batch cook or are looking for a simple centrepiece to make for a dinner party, the book is made up with recipes using one pot and three serving options, so you can keep it simple or go the extra mile.
 Indulge on the likes of peri peri mushrooms with peri peri pittas, potato wedges and slaw or peri peri charred sweetcorn salad bowls.